adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 ### Testing - Creating Scenarios
-- Easy to create complex scenarios
+- Easy to create complex scenarios involving multi layered relationships.
   - FactoryGuy.make supports passing record instances to create other factories.

 *If your application has models with relationships, FactoryGuy makes creating testing scenarios very easy, since
-you can pass other records to create relationships for making other records*
+you can pass other records to create relationships for making other records.*

  Examples:
 ``` javascript